hanabi/hanabi.github.io/Reference.md

   * After Cathy blind-played, Donald knows that he must have the red 4 (as a *Double Bluff*).
 * Normally, players are only allowed to perform *Bluffs* while sitting in *Bluff Seat*.
 The *Double Bluff* is one of the few exceptions to the rule.
 (It is allowed because the lie still resolves "immediately", which satisfies *Good Lie Principle*.)

+### The Triple Bluff (Illegal)

+* A *Double Bluff* is when a player clues a card that is two-away-from-playable and it gets two unrelated cards to blind-play from *Finesse Position*.
+* Logically, it follows from the *Double Bluff* that if a player clues a card that is three-away-from-playable, it would cause three unrelated cards to blind-play from *Finesse Position* as a *Triple Bluff*.
+* However, this is not the case.
+We explicitly agree that *Triple Bluffs* are illegal and not to be used. (*Triple One-Third Bluffs* and *Triple Two-Third Bluffs* are also illegal.)
+* The consequence of this is that if a player gives a *Play Clue* to a three-away-from-playable card (e.g. either a 4 or a 5) and it causes two cards to blind-play, then the next player should **not** continue to blind-play any more cards.
+See the next section for more information.

-### The 4 Double Bluff
+### The 4 Double Bluff & The 5 Double Bluff

-* In the *3 Bluff* convention, if the target of a clue is a 3, then play stops after only one card is blind-played.
-(This is an extension of a *Bluff.*)
+* Since *Triple Bluffs* are illegal and not to be used, it is possible to perform a *Double Bluff* with a card that is not exactly two-away-from-playable.
+This is similar to how the *3 Bluff* convention works.
+* To review, this is the summary of how it works for 4's:
+  * If a 4 is given a *Play Clue* and it is one-away-from-playable, then it would only trigger a single *Bluff* (and not a *Double Bluff*).
+  * If a 4 is given a *Play Clue* and it is two-away-from-playable, then it would trigger a *Double Bluff*.
+(This would be a "normal" *Double Bluff*.)
+  * If a 4 is given a *Play Clue* and it is three-away-from-playable, then it would still only trigger a double *Bluff* (as a *4's Double Bluff* specifically).
+* To review, this is the summary of how it works for 5's:
+  * If a 5 is given a *Play Clue* and it is one-away-from-playable, then it would only trigger a single *Bluff* (and not a *Double Bluff*).
-* In the *4 Double Bluff* convention, if the target of a clue is a 4, then play stops after two cards are blind-played.
-(This is an extension of a *Double Bluff*.)
+  * If a 5 is given a *Play Clue* and it is two-away-from-playable, then it would trigger a *Double Bluff*.
+(This would be a "normal" *Double Bluff*.)
-* This convention does not apply in any variant with 3 suits.
+    * Note that this would only happen if e.g. *5 Color Ejection* and *5 Number Discharge* would not apply.
+  * If a 5 is given a *Play Clue* and it is three-away-from-playable, then it would still only trigger a double *Bluff* (as a *5's Double Bluff* specifically).
+    * Note that this would only happen if e.g. *5 Color Ejection* and *5 Number Discharge* would not apply.
+  * If a 5 is given a *Play Clue* and it is four-away-from-playable, then it would still only trigger a double *Bluff* (as a *5's Double Bluff* specifically).
+    * Note that this would only happen if e.g. *5 Color Ejection* and *5 Number Discharge* would not apply.
 * For example, in a 5-player game:
   * Nothing is played on the stacks.
-  * Alice clues Emily red, which touches a red 4 as a *Play Clue*.
+  * Alice clues Donald red, which touches a red 4 as a *Play Clue*.
   * Bob tries to blind-play red 1 from his *Finesse Position*, but he instead plays a blue 1.
-  * Cathy blind-plays yellow 1 from her *Finesse Position*.
+  * Cathy knows that this must be a *Double Bluff*.
+She blind-plays yellow 1 from her *Finesse Position*.
   * Now, it is Donald's turn.
     * At first, Donald thought that the red card in his hand was red 1 (as a *Play Clue*).
-    * After Bob blind-played, Donald thought that the red card in his hand was either a red 2 (as a *Bluff*) or a red 3 (as a *Bluff*).
+    * After Bob blind-played, Donald thought that the red card in his hand was either a red 2 (as a *Bluff*) or a red 3 (as a *3 Bluff*).
-    * After Cathy blind-played, Donald knows that it was a *4's Double Bluff*.
+    * After Cathy blind-played, Donald now knows that the red card in his hand is a red 4 (as a *4's Double Bluff*).
-  * If the red 4 was two-away from playable, Donald would know that this was a *Double Bluff*.
-However, the red 4 is three-away from playable, so in this situation Donald might think that this is a *Triple Bluff* instead.
-  * However, Donald knows that everyone agrees to allow a *Double Bluffs* with any 4 in the game, regardless of how far away from playable it is, so this must be a *Double Bluff* instead of a *Triple Bluff*.
-Thus, Donald does not have to blind-play anything.
-  * Emily also knows that it is a *4's Double Bluff* and marks her 4 as any 4 in the game.

 ### The Hard 4 Double Bluff